Sequential Monte Carlo Bandits: Background and preliminaries

-Analytical expressions for the parameter posteriors $p(\theta_t|\HH_{1:t})$ are available only for few reward functions (\eg Bernoulli and linear contextual Gaussian), but not for many other useful cases, such as logistic or categorical rewards.
-Furthermore, computation of the key summary statistics in Eqns.~\eqref{eq:theta_unknown_pr_arm_optimal} and \eqref{eq:quantile_expected_rewards} can be challenging for many distributions.
-These issues become even more imperative when dealing with dynamic parameters, \ie in environments that evolve over time.
-To overcome these issues, we propose to leverage (sequential) importance sampling.
+Analytical expressions for the parameter posterior of interest $p(\theta_t|\HH_{1:t})$ are available only for few reward functions (\eg Bernoulli and linear contextual Gaussian models), but not for many other useful cases, such as logistic or categorical rewards.
+In addition, computation of Equations~\eqref{eq:theta_unknown_pr_arm_optimal} and \eqref{eq:quantile_expected_rewards} can be challenging for many distributions outside the exponential family~\citep{ic-Korda2013}.
+These issues become even more imperative when dealing with dynamic parameters, \ie in environments that evolve over time, and with nonlinear reward distributions.